 the poster session.

-Submissions are limited to a total of 1 page,
+Submissions will be via Easy Chair and are limited to a total of 1 page,

 including all content and references.

 - Notification Date: TBD